tomatenkuchen/libmotor/doc/src/transformations.md

 geometry, 3D magnetic fields, all that realism) in a 2D plane.
 Physicians think of vectors, engineers think of complex numbers - who ever you are: you don't want to stay at a 3 phase perspective looking at a magnetic field.
-We change coordinate systems to our good old kartesian friend.
+We change coordinate systems to our good old cartesean friend.

 We need a transformation matrix to get there.
 This was found by Edith Clarke and does no more than calculating a 3 phase input into a 2D plane.
 After the